 Your second day in Oxford

 The afternoon is once more dedicated to the colleges: There's St. John's on St. Giles, the richest college of Oxford.
 They say that you could walk from Oxford to Cambridge without leaving St. John's grounds.
 While this may exaggerated, it's nonetheless true that the college is very wealthy.
 Even the gutters are gilded...
 Don't miss the huge college garden which is particularly beautiful in spring when every plant is in full bloom.
 The next college you ought to see is New College which isn't that new anymore (founded in 1379).
 It's got several of Oxford's most spectacular gargoyles as well as a grandeur that you can hardly find in other colleges.
-You ought to not miss the cloister and the college chapel.
+You shouldn't miss the cloister (where Draco Malfoy was turned into a ferret in the Harry Potter movies) and the college chapel.
 The college garden, surrounded by the remains of Oxford's city walls, is great for a little stroll.
 The next college on your list is Magdalen College: 550 years old, home to C.S.
 Lewis and Oscar Wilde (and a herd of approximately 60 deer) and the one with the craziest gargoyles.
-Look out for the sun-glasses gargoyle on the spire or the baby-eating dragon...
+Look out for the gargoyle wearing sun-glasses on the spire or the baby-eating dragon...
 Magdalen College is not only very beautiful, but also the best place to relax.
-Walking along Addison's Walk which surrounds the deer park you can be but amazed at the fact that areas this large in the centre of a prospering city are simply unbuilt on.
+Walking along Addison's Walk which surrounds the deer park you can't be but amazed at the fact that areas this large in the centre of a prospering city are simply unbuilt on.
 But you should also keep in mind that there was a plan to build a highway via Christ Church Meadow, another one of these natural refuges in Oxford, only two decades ago.

 Your third day in Oxford

 In case you don't want to go to the Cotswolds, Blenheim Palace or any other place around Oxford, you might want to spend that day in Oxford's museums.
 There's the Ashmolean Museum, Oxford's biggest and most famous.
-It is packed with art from different centuries, but also with excavation finds such as Roman coins.
+It's packed to the brim with art from different centuries, but also with excavation finds such as Roman coins.
 If you are into art, you can easily spend a whole day here.
-If not, you might want to visit the Pitt-Rivers museum.
+If not, you might want to visit the Pitt-Rivers and Natural History Museum.
 Donated by Lieutenant Pitt-Rivers, a collector of sorts, under the condition that the university opens a chair for anthropology, the museum displays all kinds of curious man-made things: bone whistles, clothes from the Arctic, combs from Cameroon and many more.
-Children, on the other hand, will gladly visit this place with you as the first room of the museum is full of animal skeletons (even a dinosaur!), and there are many activities for the little ones to participate in.
+Children, on the other hand, will gladly visit the Natural History Museum with you as it is full of animal skeletons (even a dinosaur!), and there are many activities for the little ones to participate in.

 You should also not miss punting on the river Cherwell.
 Punts can be hired at Magdalen Bridge or at the north end of the University Parks at the Cherwell Boathouse.